 Marisa Hess graduated in 2015 from James Madison University with a Bachelor of Arts in Geological and Earth Sciences / Geosciences.
-She joined MPA after graduating as a Geospatial analyst and was soon promoted to deputy project manager, where she led a team of analysts in developing products through GIS and remote sensing principles.
+She joined MDA after graduating as a geospatial analyst and was soon promoted to deputy project manager, where she led a team of analysts in developing products through GIS and remote sensing principles.
 Hess continues to push herself out of her comfort zone to learn the different ways GEOINT services are applied.

 What intrigues you about the GEOINT tradecraft?